Nayakan

 Nayakan is loosely based on the life of the Bombay underworld don Varadarajan Mudaliar and the American film The Godfather (1972).
 Ratnam was initially approached to remake the Hindi film Pagla Kahin Ka (1970) for Srinivasan and Haasan, but refused.
 He instead suggested two other stories, one of which impressed Haasan and became Nayakan.
 Cinematography was handled by P. C. Sreeram, and editing by B. Lenin and V. T. Vijayan.
 Filming began in late 1986, taking place primarily in Madras and to a lesser extent, Bombay.

 Nayakan was released on 21 October 1987, Diwali day.
 The film became a critical and commercial success, running for over 175 days in theatres.
 It won the National Film Awards for Best Actor in a Leading Role (Haasan), Best Cinematography (Sreeram) and Best Art Direction (Thota Tharani).
-Nayakan was India's official submission for the Best Foreign Language Film at the 60th Academy Awards, but it was not nominated.
-It was included in Times list of the "All-Time 100 Best Films" and News18's "100 greatest Indian films of all time".
+The film was India's official submission for Best International Feature Film at the 60th Academy Awards.
+It was also screened as "Kamal Haasan Focus" at the International Film Festival Rotterdam, Netherlands.
+Nayakan was selected as one of the 100 greatest films of all time by the American magazine TIME.
+It was also selected as one of the 100 best Indian films of all time by the British magazine Time Out.
 The film was remade in Hindi as Dayavan (1988).

 Plot

-An anti-government union leader's son Sakthivel "Velu" is arrested by the police to find his father's whereabouts.
-They trick Velu into believing them as his well-wishers and release him.
-When Velu meets his father, the police kill the latter.
-After attending his father’s funeral, Velu stabs the police inspector and escapes to Bombay, where he is raised by Hussain, a kind-hearted smuggler living in the Dharavi slums.
-One day, when Hussain is ill, a young Velu decides to carry out the smuggling activity on behalf of Hussain.
-His demand for a bigger commission from the smugglers enrages them, and they involve a corrupt inspector Kelkar to arrest Hussain and kill him in jail.
-When they close the case as suicide, Velu is enraged knowing the truth and murders Kelkar.
-He later takes care of Kelkar's family which consists of his wife and a mentally challenged son Ajit.
-Kelkar's wife knew that her husband's immorality resulted in his death.

-Velu meets Neela, a schoolgirl forced into prostitution, who has interests to pursue her education.
-Her innocence and courage impress Velu, and he eventually marries her.
-They have two children: Surya and Charumathi.
-Velu's power and command gradually increases in Dharavi as he voices out in support of local people which gains him huge popularity among the masses.
-His rival smugglers, the Reddy brothers lose a bet to Velu in smuggling some goods from the ship due to which Velu becomes the king of the harbour.
-Ashamed, they are instructed to murder Velu and his family in an attack, but Neela is killed instead.
-After avenging Neela's death, Velu sends his children to Madras to safeguard them.